Winterstark/SysMana/README.md

 To change SysMana's location just move it around the screen (it will remember the new position).

-The right-click context menu has the option "On Top": this makes SysMana on top of all other windows and is necessary to have if you want to position the meters over your taskbar.
+The right-click context menu has the option On Top: this makes SysMana on top of all other windows and is necessary to have if you want to position the meters over your taskbar.
 It temporarily turns off when the user is viewing a fullscreen application, or when the user clicks anywhere on the taskbar.

 The General Options tab under SysMana Setup has access to other options, such as: background transparency, text font, vertical alignment, running SysMana when Windows boots, etc.